2gis/mobile-sdk-ios-demo/docs/en/examples.md

 	let cancel = map.getRenderedObjects(centerPoint: point, radius: tapRadius).sink(
 		receiveValue: {
 			infos in
-			// First array object is the closest to the coordinates guard let info = infos.first else { return }
+			// First array object is the closest to the coordinates. guard let info = infos.first else { return }
-			// Process the result in the main thread DispatchQueue.main.async {
+			// Process the result in the main thread.
+			DispatchQueue.main.async {
 				[weak self] in
 				self?.handle(selectedObject: info)